 Another really important feature on the woom 1 Plus that I like is the surfboard footrest.
 It’s ideal for taller riders who already have enough confidence, but it’s not that great for shorter riders.
 However, you can take it off in a matter of minutes and add it back when your kid grows taller or gains some more confidence.

 Moreover, they are color-coded, so there’s a minimal risk that children will mix up the front and the rear brake.
 Once you think that your kid is ready for an additional challenge, you can also remove the steering limiter and let them figure things out on their own.

 woom 1 Plus is highly adjustable, so you can use it time and time again for years to come.

-Kids who have outgrown their balance bikes and are ready to transition to a pedal bike.
+Kids who have outgrown their balance bikes and are ready to transition to a pedal bike

-Preschoolers who are getting their first pedal bike or transitioning from a smaller one.
+Preschoolers who are getting their first pedal bike or transitioning from a smaller one

-Other, pretty standard equipment by now includes dual color-coded brakes and a chain guard.
+Other, pretty standard equipment by now includes dual color-coded brake levers and a chain guard.
 But, woom 3 also features an ergonomic crank and an anatomical saddle, which are specifically built for young children.
 Therefore, your kid can spend hours riding around the block and feeling comfortable.

-For school kids who love riding on all types of terrain, including gravel and forest roads.
+For school kids who love riding on all types of terrain, including gravel and forest roads

 woom 4 is everything your kid will need for years to come.
 Woom bikes are a bit more expensive than other kids’ bikes out there, but I like to look at it as an investment for the future.
 This model is basically an adults’ bike in kids’ clothes, so it’s worth every cent.